telerik/ajax-docs/api/server/Telerik.Web.UI/ProgressBarClientEvents.md

 Gets or sets the client-side script that executes when a RadProgressBar client-load event is raised.

+###  OnValueChanged `String`

+Gets or sets the client-side script that executes after the progress bar value property is changed.

 ###  OnValueChanging `String`

 Gets or sets the client-side script that executes before the progress bar value property is changed.

-###  OnValueChanged `String`

-Gets or sets the client-side script that executes after the progress bar value property is changed.

-###  OnCompleted `String`

-Gets or sets the client-side script that executes after the progress bar value reaches its max value.